If you and/or your loved one is struggling with substance use and other addictive behaviors, life can feel out of control.

 If you’re in long-term recovery from addiction or enabling:

-- Receive support in your goal of abstinence and reconnect with your true self.
+- Receive a “toolbox” of support for your goal of recovery and reconnection with your true self.

-- Feel empowered to speak your true voice and set healthy limits, and empower others in doing the same.
+- Be empowered to speak your true voice, set healthy limits, and empower others in doing the same.

 For adult children of alcoholics and addicts